The Devils Believe

 John says: “Little children, let no man deceive you: he that does righteousness is righteous, even as he is righteous.
 He that continues in sin is of the devil; for the devil sins from the beginning.
 For this purpose the Son of God was manifested, that he might destroy the works of the devil.
 Whosoever is born of God does not continue in sin; for his seed remains in him: and he cannot sin, because he is born of God” (1 John 3:7–9).
 That is, he does not continue to sin, or makes sin a habit (verse 6).

 Those that accept Christ as a personal Savior and have experienced the new birth, will certainly have transformed natures.
 They will reflect the Father in their characters (John 3:3–5; 1 John 3:1).
 They hate the sin they used to love, and love to do God’s will instead (Romans 6:2, 6; 7:14, 15).
 The Lord has given them the victory over their weaknesses, and is ready to help them in all of their trials.

-The Bible says if we cling to Jesus through daily study of His word and prayer, we will have complete power over the flesh “I can do all things through Christ who strengthens me” (Philippians 4:13).
-The Lord promised us all the grace necessary to overcome “We are more than conquerors through Him who loved us” (Romans 8:37).
-And then we can say with full confidence, “thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).
+The Bible says if we cling to Jesus through daily study of His word and prayer, we will have complete power over the flesh.
+Paul says, “I can do all things through Christ who strengthens me” (Philippians 4:13).
+The Lord promised us all the grace necessary to overcome.
+For “We are more than conquerors through Him who loved us” (Romans 8:37).
+Then we can say with full confidence, “thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).

 In His service,